-The incredibly destructive Woolsey Fire started on November 8, 2018 near the Santa Susana Field Laboratory above Simi Valley near the boundary between Los Angeles and Ventura counties.
+The destructive Woolsey Fire started on Nov.
+8, 2018, near the Santa Susana Field Laboratory above Simi Valley, near the boundary between Los Angeles and Ventura counties.
 Santa Ana winds pushed the fire in a southerly direction the first day.
 It then crossed the 101 Freeway between the San Fernando Valley and the Conejo Valley and headed into the Santa Monica Mountains.

 Though fire is a natural part of the ecosystem, too much fire can harm plant communities, reduce wildlife habitat, and actually increase future fire risk.
 Historically, scientists believe that coastal Southern California only had a fire every 100 years or so.
 Current fires (more than every 20 years) are not natural.

 The Chumash Fire Department Helped Protect Cultural Sites

 The Chumash Fire Department, based out of the Santa Ynez Reservation and a division of the tribal government that is devoted to fire, emergency medical and disaster preparedness services, was ordered up as a Suppression and Cultural Specialist Resource during the fire.